GasStationTV/gstv-invenco-integration/gstv-initiated-messages/configuration-site/configuration-site.md

     - Follow [What Invenco Sends to GSTV once Blankout Video Associated with the Site Configuration Updates has been Verified at the Terminal](#what-invenco-sends-to-gstv-once-blankout-video-associated-with-the-site-configuration-updates-has-been-verified-at-the-terminal ).
   - **If failure**
     - Follow [What Invenco Sends if the Blankout Video in the Site Configuration Update Notification is not in the Invenco Cloud](#what-invenco-sends-if-a-site-configuration-update-notification-is-rejected-by-the-site).
-1. Apply site configurations to terminal.
+1. Apply site configurations to the terminal.
   - **If success**
     - Follow [What Invenco Sends to GSTV once Site Configuration Updates have been Accepted by the Terminal](#what-invenco-sends-to-gstv-once-site-configuration-updates-have-been-accepted-by-the-site).
   - **If failure**